adrien2p/medusa-extender/documentation/02-api-documentation.md

 Here is how you can register it in medusa if your subscriber need to be scoped
 - for example if the manager can be scoped like it is in a multi tenant application such as the one using the multi tenancy module).
+- if the service depends on scoped dependencies such as the logged in user.

 ```typescript
 import { NextFunction, Response } from 'express';